oracle-livelabs/adb/shared/adb-speaks-human/integrate-genai/integrate-genai.md

 A Select AI profile encapsulates connection information for an AI provider.
 This includes:

-1. A security credential (i.e. the resource principal)
+1. A security credential (e.g. the resource principal)
 2. The name of the provider
-3. The name of the LLM
+3. The name of the LLM (optional)

-You can create as many profiles as you need, which is useful when comparing the quality of the results of different models.
+4. A list of target tables that will be used for natural language queries (required when using NL2SQL) You can create as many profiles as you need, which is useful when comparing the quality of the results of different models.

 For a complete list of the Select AI profile attributes, see the [DBMS\_CLOUD\_AI\_Package] (https://docs.oracle.com/en/cloud/paas/autonomous-database/serverless/adbsb/dbms-cloud-ai-package.html#GUID-D51B04DE-233B-48A2-BBFA-3AAB18D8C35C) in the Using Oracle Autonomous Database Serverless documentation.